DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     kubectl create secret generic ms-secret --from-file=tls.crt=microsoft.crt
     ```

-    Introspecting the Azure AD login.microsoftonline.com certificate.
-You can see it has been signed by the Digicert Root CA authorithy
+    Introspecting the Azure AD login.microsoftonline.com certificate, you can see it has been signed by the Digicert Root CA authorithy.
-    So, we will also add the [Digicert Root CA certificate](resources/digicert.crt) :
+    So we will also add the [Digicert Root CA certificate](resources/digicert.crt):

     ```
     kubectl create secret generic digicert-secret --from-file=tls.crt=digicert.crt
     ```

-2. Generate the ODM configuration file for Azure AD
+2. Generate the ODM configuration file for Azure AD.

     If you have not yet done so, download the [azuread-odm-script.zip](azuread-odm-script.zip) file to your machine.
 This .zip file contains the [script](generateTemplate.sh) and the content of the [templates](templates) directory.